-The club’s motto, “Have Harmonica, Will Travel”, has found expression in virtually every corner of the St. Louis and Metro East areas, as well as in trips to regional harmonica festivals in Columbia, MO; Kansas City, MO; Columbus, OH; Birmingham, AL; and Tampa, FL; and to national gatherings of SPAH (Society for the Preservation and Advancement of the Harmonica) in Chicago, Columbus (OH), Dallas, Denver, Detroit, Kansas City, Memphis, Milwaukee, Minneapolis, Sacramento and Virginia Beach.
-In 1996, 1999, 2004 and 2008 GHC hosted SPAH’s national convention in St. Louis and will be hosting the 50th anniversary convention in 2013.
+The club’s motto, “Have Harmonica, Will Travel”, has found expression in virtually every corner of the St. Louis and Metro East areas, as well as in trips to regional harmonica festivals in Columbia, MO; Kansas City, MO; Columbus, OH; Birmingham, AL; and Tampa, FL; and to national gatherings of SPAH (Society for the Preservation and Advancement of the Harmonica) in Chicago, Columbus (OH), Dallas, Denver, Detroit, Kansas City, Memphis, Milwaukee, Minneapolis, Tulsa, Sacramento and Virginia Beach.
+In 1996, 1999, 2004, 2008, 2013, 2014 and 2018 GHC hosted SPAH’s national convention in St. Louis and it is scheduled to return again in 2023.

 GHC is incorporated in the State of Missouri as a non-profit organization.
 Income from membership dues, donations and sales is used to meet operating expenses and to support St. Louis area benevolent and charitable causes.